gdean123/whats-next/README.md

-engage_me
+What's Next?
 ============

-This is currently a skeleton application for an iOS app with a Rails backend
+What's Next is an iPhone app that enables people to browse and recommend experiences.